arwhyte/caliper-stuff/docs/caliper-upgrade-v1p0_to_v1p1.md

 ```

 ### A.2 Kaltura Caliper 1.1 MediaEvent (Resumed)
 Note: if this `MediaEvent` is generated as result of an earlier LTI Launch, it should at a minimum also reference the `MediaEvent.federatedSession<LtiSession>` and include relevant `LtiSession.messageParameters`.
+If the `kaf.course_id` can be mapped to an IRI (including a URN) `MediaEvent.group` should be added.
+If the `actor` can be associated with a `Group` (e.g., course) and a role (e.g., "Learner"), `MediaEvent.membership` should be added.

 ```
 {